eschercloudai/unikorn/DEVELOPER.md

 #### LoadBalancer Service Support

 On local development environments, these services aren't supported out of the box.
-There's a script provided that will setup Metallb for you if require e.g. kubectl access to the CAPI control plane:
+There's a script provided that will set up Metallb for you if you require e.g. kubectl access to the CAPI control plane:

 ```shell
 go run hack/install_metallb